Here’s What to Know About Mortgage Assumption

 - Due on sale during the fixed-rate period and assumable once the adjustable-rate period begins.

-Unless you’re taking over a mortgage from a family member, you generally must meet eligibility requirements for assumability — once the seller reviews their existing loan documents and contacts their lender to confirm the mortgage is assumable.
-Generally speaking, the buyer must meet the same credit and income requirements as they would if they were applying for a brand-new loan.
+Unless you’re assuming a loan from a relative, you generally must qualify for mortgage assumption — once the home seller confirms they have an assumable loan.
+Generally speaking, the buyer must meet the same credit and income requirements applicable to a brand-new loan.